 The compiler is required for certain tool features like RTL encapsulation and C-output.
-See Setting up Other Required Tools on page 5 for information.
 You can also run the mex -setup command later in the process to change the compiler.

 The tool confirms the successful setup with a popup window.
 Click OK to close the window.